yuanluo2/sdl2_piano/README.md

 # sdl2_piano
 piano program re-written in c, use SDL2(ver 2.28.5-1), SDL2_mixer(ver 2.6.3-1), SDL2_ttf(ver 2.20.2-1) library.
-I have written this program before in C++ and python, so the sound and font resources can be found here: https://github.com/yuanluo2/MikuPiano.
+I have written this program before in C++ and python, they describes the design, and you can find it here: https://github.com/yuanluo2/MikuPiano.

 ![image](https://github.com/yuanluo2/sdl2_piano/assets/49439486/01705b1e-23f4-40c6-aea9-621f3cd0ea17)